 U.S. Judge Halts Trump's TikTok Ban, Hours Before It Was Set To Start

-A federal judge on Sunday temporarily blocked President Trump's TikTok ban, granting a temporary reprieve to the wildly popular video-sharing app.
+A federal judge on Sunday blocked President Trump's TikTok ban, granting a temporary reprieve to the wildly popular video-sharing app.

 During a telephone court hearing on Sunday, lawyers for TikTok argued that Trump's clampdown infringed on free speech and due process rights.

-John Hall, an attorney for TikTok, argued that the app, with some 100 million American users, is a "modern day version of the town square" and shutting it down is akin to silencing speech.
+John Hall, an attorney for TikTok, said that the app, with some 100 million American users, is a "modern day version of the town square" and shutting it down is akin to silencing speech.

 Judge Carl Nichols of the U.S. District Court for the District of Columbia, responded by halting the ban, which was set to kick in at midnight Sunday.